-Athanasia was was born in 1958 in Athens.
+Athanasia was born in 1958 in Athens.
 Nephritis gave its first signs at the age of 6.
 In 1978 she underwent a kidney transplant, with her mother as her donor.
 Her life soon changed.
-She became the founding member of the Greek Transplant Sports Team, taking part in Greek Games, European Games and World Transplant Games, and winning various medals in athletics and ping-pong.
-With an academic major in Laboratory Studies, she worked for 30 years in a Public Hospital, and has been doing volunteer work in various organisations promoting organ and tissue donation and being active post transplant.
-The Games in Malaga is Athanasia’s 17th World Transplant Games, making her the official athlete to have attending the most World Transplant Games to date.
+She became the founding member of the Greek Transplant Sports Team, taking part in Greek Games, European Games, and World Transplant Games, and winning various medals in athletics and ping-pong.
+With an academic major in Laboratory Studies, she worked for 30 years in a Public Hospital and has been doing volunteer work in various organisations promoting organ and tissue donation and being active post-transplant.
+The Games in Malaga was Athanasia’s 17th World Transplant Games, making her the official athlete to have attended the most World Transplant Games to date at those games.
 Congratulations on this amazing achievement!

 Kathleen Gerlach started going to the World Transplant Games in 1980 when it was in New York City, USA.
-The World Transplant Games in Malaga is now her 16th World Transplant Games.
+The World Transplant Games in NewcastleGteshead was her 17th World Transplant Games.
 Since the games first started, Kathleen has only ever missed 3 of the games.
 Kathleen proclaims that these games have been the best experiences in her life.
 Kathleen was only 25 years old at her first World Transplant Games in 1980.
-This year at the games, Kathleen is now 62 years old!
 Kathleen is so thankful for her gift of life, which has been with her now for an inspirational 42 years!
 Congratulations Kathleen!

-Erika Kokol (Langbauer) is a three times kidney transplanted recipient – 1979, 1992 and 1999 .
-After her very first first transplant she was able to participate in sports and has now attended 16 Summer World Transplant Games including Malaga.
-She has also attended every single Winter World Transplant Games (9 in total) Her achievement at these games has been incredible with various medals won in Table Tennis at almost every single Games.
-Erika was also the founding member of the Austrian Transplant Sports Association in 1984, ad for many years, the President and Country Representative at the World Transplant Games.
-Erika is now 61 years old and still continues to promote organ donation and the need for exercise post transplant.
+Erika Kokol (Langbauer) is a three times kidney transplanted recipient – 1979, 1992, and 1999.
+After her very first transplant she was able to participate in sports and has now attended 17 Summer World Transplant Games.
+She has also attended nine Winter World Transplant Games.
+Her achievement at these games has been incredible with various medals won in Table Tennis at almost every single Games.
+Erika was also the founding member of the Austrian Transplant Sports Association in 1984, and for many years, the President and Country Representative at the World Transplant Games.
+Erika continues to promote organ donation and the need for exercise post transplant.

 Judit always had a keen interest in sport and wanted to be a PE teacher from an early age.
 At 16 she knew that she was going to need a kidney transplant and she decided to be proactive in her own care by keeping active and reading up on all the information available.